artemyarulin/Kaare/README.md

 # Roadmap

 ## 0.1.0
-- [ ] Functionality to call JS functions without kaare.addLocalCommand
+- [x] Functionality to call JS functions without kaare.addLocalCommand
+- [x] Funcionality to call functions that returns anything but signal
+- [x] User can register kaare using any order: JSCore than native, or vice versa.
+When command exec requested and other side is not yet ready - Kaare would wait for 10 second before fail
+- [ ] Forwarder name: Native and JS has a different API naming, we should solve it
 - [ ] Remote transport
 - [ ] Kaare-Platform
 - [ ] Distribution:
-    - [ ] Compile all JS in Kaare.js
+    - [x] Compile all JS in Kaare.js
+      - [x] Smart distibution - maybe Rx.js already included and we should allow user to include only Kaare functions, without libs
     - [ ] Create CocoaPod for Kaare which will include Kaare.js
     - [ ] Create CocoaPod for Kaare-Platform

 ## 0.2.0
-- [ ] Funcionality to call functions that returns anything but signal
 - [ ] UIWebView transport
-- [ ] Command buffer which will allow users not to think about activation order and just wait untill the tranports handshake finishes

 ## 0.3.0
 - [ ] Example project which show the power of Kaare (idea: Some infinite amount of events from JS and populate table based on that?)
-- [ ] Smart distibution - maybe Rx.js already included and we should enable use to include only Kaare functions, without libs

 ## 0.4.0
 - [ ] API stabilization, thinking what we can extend in a feature